marcbourlon/TipTap/README.md

 * making it more a module than a plugin (see Miller Medeiros' articles about this), and have jQuery pluginification as a plus (it's more or less done, but not great)
 * unit tests: I need to take a deep dive into this, and didn't have the time (courage?) to do it yet
+* making it both script-tag and AMD-compatible (I shamefully failed to do this)

 Consider this as a something like a 0.4 release, not ready for production.

+# The elements

+All gestures and combos are defined for a DOM element.
+I didn't use Events for this, but a simple callback system.
+(Should it be reworked as Events? **Feedback welcome**) You can define gestures and combos for an element, or for its descendants, by using a selector string (for now, because of the use of jQuery, this selector can be complex, but if I remove this dependency, I think I would have to go to simpler things like class or id matching, wouldn't I?)

 # The gestures

 ## Simple gestures supported

 The basic gestures supported by the library are the ones you expect (don't deny, I know it!).
 I'll use the vocabulary of a touch screen to define the movements to be done:
 - _tap_: you touch briefly the sensitive surface, and remove your finger almost instantly.
 Like a mouse _click_.